yogin/ios-codepath-todolist/README.md

  * Multi line tasks with recognition of addreses, dates, phone numbers, links.
  * Supports Emoji characters in your tasks!
  * Sign out (shake the device!)
+ * Supports portrait and landscape orientation
+ * Supports all screen sizes

 Screenshots:
 ------------